 The honest 2026 position: if your use case wasn’t a fit before AI features, AI alone isn’t a reason to adopt a low-code platform.
 If the use case already fit, AI makes it faster and more accessible.
 On the ownership question, open-source low-code platforms are growing in adoption as a direct response to vendor lock-in concerns — they give you the speed advantage without giving up code ownership.

-Low-code is the right tool for a specific, bounded category of work.
-The mistake most businesses make isn’t picking low-code when they shouldn’t — it’s picking the wrong platform, or building something that was always going to outgrow it.
+Low-code is the right business software category for a specific, bounded set of projects.
+The mistake most growing businesses make isn’t picking low-code when they shouldn’t — it’s picking the wrong platform, or building something that was always going to need custom development and discovering it six months too late.
+Business owners who treat the platform evaluation as seriously as the build decision are the ones who get value from these tools long-term.

 By 2029, Gartner projects 80% of mission-critical enterprise applications will rely on low-code platforms.
 The direction of the market is clear.
 The question is whether your current project is the right starting point.